One of the least enticing aspects of new parenthood is diaper duty, and its dreaded companion, diaper rash.

 Diarrhea or frequent bowel movements can also make your baby more likely to get diaper rash, says Johns Hopkins’ Health Library.

 Also according to Johns Hopkins’ Health Library, babies taking antibiotics or who are breastfed by mothers taking antibiotics are more susceptible.
+This usually leads to a yeast infection in the diaper area.

 How can you treat diaper rash at home?

-Sometime, despite your best efforts, a diaper rash is inevitable.
+Sometimes, despite your best efforts, a diaper rash is inevitable.

-Luckily you don’t necessarily have to bring your baby to the doctor to treat his or her rash.
+Luckily, you don’t necessarily have to bring your baby to the doctor to treat his or her rash.
 Follow these simple steps for a few days at home if the symptoms of your baby’s diaper rash appear mild to moderate.

 - Avoid products that seem to trigger your baby’s rash, and be cautious about introducing new ones (Mayo Clinic).